-Montario Quarter - Public Art Strategy
+Montario Quarter - Public Art Strategy and Procurement

-Following endorsement of the Strategy and Masterplan, we procured a well-known WA artist to deliver an iconic statement artwork to the entry of Montario Quarter.
-The work is located within a road reserve, in close proximity to traffic.
-Understanding the site complexities including liaison with Main Roads, Synergy, WaterCorp and the City of Subiaco’s traffic engineer has been critical in the development of this site-specific artwork.
+Following endorsement of the Public Art Strategy and Masterplan, authored by element, we procured a well-known WA artist to deliver an iconic statement artwork for Montario Quarter.
+The work is located within a reserve area, situated close to remnant bushland.
+Understanding the site complexities including liaison with Main Roads, Synergy, WaterCorp and DevelopmentWA has been critical in the development of this site-specific artwork.

-Alongside the development of the Public Art Strategy and Masterplan, an opportunity was identified for a co-created mural artwork, collaborating with neighbouring Shenton College.
-The project management of a series of artist led workshops, and the delivery of the 400m long mural ran concurrently to the procurement of an artist for the roundabout artwork.
+Alongside this large-scale work, an opportunity was identified for a co-created mural artwork, collaborating with neighbouring Shenton College.
+This project involved a series of artist led workshops, and on-site training for students, culminating in a 400m long mural along Lemnos Street.

 What We Delivered